johanwestling/camera-server/README.md

 ## Localhost

-Setting up this project is easiest done with `docker compose`, either directly from terminal or from within the provided `devcontainer`.
+Setting up this project is easiest done with `docker compose`, either directly from terminal or from within the provided `devcontainer` (open `vscode` and click _"Reopen in container"_ when prompted).

 ### Installation